dev4traders/prop-admin-demo/README.md

     **sneat theme builder
     https://tools.themeselection.com/generator/sneat/html

-> We recommend you use mentioned system configuration
+> We recommend you to use the following system configuration

 - Node version (^18.0.0 or LTS)
 - Composer Version (^2.2)